 Another group of newcomers, overlapping with the one above, consists of those who qualify for “golden visas,” issued to the moneyed folk who make a substantial investment in Portugal.
 Real estate purchases over 500,000 euros (sometimes less, depending on the property’s location) qualify for this purpose and have been one of the main immigration vehicles for the non-Europeans – principally, the Chinese – wishing to settle in the country.
 The program has had its share of controversy and scandal, but it is still in effect and still attracts property investors.
 Walking past several real estate agents’ shop windows, I have seen the words “Golden Visa” printed above the “for sale” listings custom-tailored to the needs of foreign buyers.
 As if by coincidence, many apartments were priced just above the minimum investment threshold.

 Not a very substantial group in terms of raw numbers, but one capable of bringing lots of… shall we say, followers, is foreign celebrities.
 They are jumping in on the act, too.
 Just a couple of weeks ago, in June 2017, it was reported that Madonna was property-shopping in the area.
-If she buys in Lisbon, she’ll be joining other (non-Portuguese) film, media, and entertainment stars with pieds-à-terre in the city; the list includes Monica Bellucci, Christian Louboutin, and others.
+If she buys in Lisbon, she’ll be joining other (non-Portuguese) film, media, and entertainment stars with pieds-à-terre in the city; the list includes Monica Bellucci and Christian Louboutin, among others.

 Rather on the other end of the economic spectrum (though they’d sure hope otherwise!), artists and bohemians are moving in, too, attracted by the same things as everyone else but additionally (or perhaps, mainly) by the fact that many other artists have done likewise before them.
 When they reach the friendly shores, they seem glad to find out that studio rents in the city are affordable, at least for the moment.
 Artnet recently reported that individual artist’s studios in Lisbon rent for 200-250 euros per month – considerably cheaper than in Berlin (the oft-used benchmark city) or other “creative capitals.”
 Secondary effects of this ongoing colonization, in the form of cafés, galleries, and other “artistic” hangouts, are starting to become visible in many neighborhoods – for example, in the previously rundown district around the Anjos metro stop.
 Last year, I had a chance to attend an opening and concert at a gallery there and met some of the colonizers.
 Nice people, I tell’ya!
 I was particularly glad that no one had pressed me too hard to comment on the highly conceptual art that was being unveiled: I have not (yet?) acquired the ability to talk or even think intelligently about art of any kind – conceptual or otherwise.

 One more group of new residents consists of members of a peculiar technology cult often called “dot-com entrepreneurs.”
-While the city doesn’t boast too many large VC firms for the moment (in case you didn’t know, “dot-commers” survive mostly on highly speculative venture capital money; how long this charade is going to continue is anyone’s guess), the combination of Lisbon’s low cost of living and running a business, high number of college graduates – including coders – looking for work, and of course, nice weather, proved irresistible to quite a few startups, even prompting gratuitous comparisons to San Francisco, the undisputed capital of dot-com start-ups.
+While the city doesn’t boast too many large venture capital firms for the moment, the combination of Lisbon’s low cost of living and running a business, high number of college graduates – including coders – looking for work, and of course, nice weather, proved irresistible to quite a few startups, even prompting gratuitous comparisons to San Francisco, the undisputed capital of dot-com start-ups.
 The hills, the trams, and the iconic bridge notwithstanding, such a comparison may be a stretch, at least for the moment: the city doesn’t yet have any obvious dot-com “stars” like AirBnB, Uber, Lyft, Twitter, Pinterest, or Slack (all based in/around SF).
-But many local startups are humming along quite nicely, thank you very much, and at least three of them – Uniplaces, TalkDesk, and Codacy have raised millions of dollars in funding.
+But many local startups are humming along quite nicely, thank you very much, and at least three of them – Uniplaces, TalkDesk, and Codacy – have raised millions of dollars in funding.
 Last year, the WIRED magazine included Lisbon in its annual list of “startup capitals,” whatever that designation entails.
 The city also hosts Web Summit, an annual tech confab, with attendance in the thousands.

 A group that sometimes gets lumped with the techies of the dot-com persuasion (let’s not dwell on the accuracy of that grouping) consists of so-called “digital nomads.”
 If you’ve never heard of this tribe, don’t strain too much to remember the moniker: my feeling is that it may already be fading in popularity.
 But the concept is rather simple.
 Basically, the group includes those who can do their work on their laptops, remotely, and are willing to let go of most of their material possessions in order to live the dream life (at least in the imagination of many others) that allows them to travel and work concurrently.
 By definition, they are not “married” to any specific place, so they do not reside anywhere (not even in Lisbon), although some seem to be traveling in a loop, revisiting the same places over and over.
 Come to think of it, this fits my own modus operandi.

 I’ve had a couple of opportunities to hobnob with “digital nomads” in Lisbon and managed to get a rough demographic sketch.
-If you wanted to give someone a reasonably descriptive stereotype of a digital nomad, I would go with this: a 25-to-35 software engineer, male, of Northern European, British, or North American origin, with strong libertarian leanings.
+If you wanted to give someone a reasonably descriptive stereotype of a digital nomad, I would go with this: a 25-to-35-y/o software engineer, male, of Northern European, British, or North American origin, with strong libertarian leanings.
 This portrait and its minor variations probably cover well over half of all digital nomads roaming around and it seems to be just as valid in Lisbon.
 The “rest” are a varied bunch.
-I’ve met many women (though they are clearly in the minority; besides, there seems to be a cut-off age when they stop traveling around), a few couples, and even a real, functioning parent (a rather oddball case, though, to be frank).
+I’ve met many women (though they are clearly in the minority; besides, the cut-off age when they stop traveling around seems to be lower), a few couples, and even a real, functioning parent (a rather oddball case, though, to be frank).
 In addition to coding, the list of fields open to remote work includes design, illustration, copywriting, translation, marketing consulting, e-commerce, ad account management, maintaining web sites, and, of course, travel blogging.
 The latter is a particularly pernicious idea: I will admit to having been infected by it a long time ago and much to my chagrin.
 I was not alone in falling prey.
 To make a very long story short, I now think that becoming a successful travel blogger (by which I mean one whose travel and living expenses are completely paid by the advertising income derived from his or her web site), is about as likely as becoming an A-list Hollywood star.
-Which is to say, not very.
 But it does not stop thousands upon untold thousands from trying.
 As always, there are exceptions and nuances.
 Here’s one such a nuance.
 A couple of “travel blogger” nomads I’ve met – in Lisbon of all places – having imbibed a few truth-serumy alcoholic beverages, privately admitted to me that while their blog’s ad revenue is pathetic, becoming a shill for some travel-related “brand” (i.e. deriving income not as much from advertising as from writing paid posts mentioning the brand or the place) pays much better and can provide some nice supplemental lucre.
-Overall, though, this is hardly a long-term career path (as usual, a handful of cases excepted).
+Overall, though, this is hardly a long-term career path – as usual, a handful of cases excepted.
 Bloggers beware!

-I have met other interesting people who had recently made Lisbon their home, including those of Portuguese origin born abroad: they were quite enthusiastic about their having relocated to the country of their parents or grandparents.
+I have met other interesting people who had recently made Lisbon their home, including those of Portuguese origin born abroad: they were quite enthusiastic about their having relocated to their parents’ or grandparents’ country of birth.
 Whether these form a separate demographic or are merely individual cases, I can’t yet say.
 But I can say this: it is the presence of the categories of foreigners that I’ve just listed (to recap, retirees, investors, students, celebrities, artists, techies, and the rotating cadre of nomads) that seems to be what makes the Lisbon of 2017 so different from that of 2007, with all the benefits and costs that this new state of affairs implies.
 In the next installment of this series, when I get around to write it, I will attempt to analyze why it is today’s Lisbon, as opposed to some other city, that is so attractive to them all.